Weather with You: Background

 On his website, Neil Finn explained:

 The first day we got together, we wrote "Weather with You" and [Tim Finn] had the title and the chorus line.
 'Everywhere you go you always take the weather with you', and the opening line, 'Walking round the room singing stormy weather'.
 We started playing that and got the guitar riff going and wrote the whole thing on the first day, so it got off to a good start.

 57 Mount Pleasant Street is a fictitious address as far as the number goes, but my sister used to live in a house in Mount Pleasant Road in Auckland and that’s what we were thinking of when we wrote the song.
 It was just a good contrast to the theme of the song for it to be called Mount Pleasant Street because really it was about a guy who's totally wrapped up in melancholia standing in his lounge room feeling lost.

 He went on to say, "Ultimately, the theme of the song is of course, that you are creating your own weather, you are making your own environment, always."

 Critical reception

-Alan Jones from Music Week complimented the song as "splendid".